IsaiVelasco/ASP.NET-Core_School-Management/README.md

 ```

 ### Compiles and hot-reloads for development

+- Compile the project.
+- Open the Package Manager Console in Visual Studio and run:
 ```
-Run Database-Updae
-Compile the project
+Update-Database
 ```

 ### Compiles and minifies for production